• Skip to primary navigation

 Substitutions/Tips

-• Don't squeeze water from the pumpkin puree.
+• Don't squeeze water from the pumpkin puree, it'll dry out the cake.

 • You can use butter or oil to oil your bundt pan.
 Just add it right before adding the batter or the cake might stick (watch the video, it happens!)

-• Neufchatel cream cheese can be substituted for the cream cheese.
+• Neufchatel cream cheese can be substituted for the cream cheese, they can be used interchangably, I use them that way.

-• Individually wrap cake slices to freeze for later.
+• Individually wrap pumpkin bundt cake slices to freeze for later.

-• Other great add-ins: chocolate chips, nuts, etc.
+• Other great add-ins: chocolate chips, nuts, crushed gingersnap cookies are all great added to this pumpkin bundt cake.

 FAQ